 The women's sector in Northern Ireland recognises climate change as one of the biggest issues of our generation and that women are often the first and worst affected by climate change.
 It is clear that communities are often on the frontline of the climate crisis.
-The Women's Sector have argued that we need robust legislation with ambitious targets given the existential threat of the climate emergency and support this Climate Change Bill.
-We argue that any targets set by the Bill should be based on the most up to date scientific evidence available rather than political opinion.
+The Women's Sector has argued that we need robust legislation with ambitious targets given the existential threat of the climate emergency.
+We stress that any targets set by legislation should be based on the most up to date scientific evidence available rather than political opinion.